Are You Last On Your To-Do List?

 “Allowing yourself to take a break is a sign of self-respect.” — Kelly Rudolph

-Women are often brought up to care for everyone else first, and have only the time that’s left over for ourselves.
-That would be okay if there ever was any time left over, but there isn’t, and until we schedule it, there may never be.
+Women are often brought up to care for everyone else first and have only the time leftover for themselves.
+That would be okay if there ever were any time left over, but there isn’t, and until we schedule it, there may never be.

 No need to feel guilty taking “Me Time” anymore.
-Flight attendants instruct us to put our own oxygen mask on first before helping others, in case of an emergency.
+Flight attendants instruct us to put our own oxygen masks on first before helping others in an emergency.
 We can’t help anyone if we’re dead, and sometimes we die inside taking care of everyone but ourselves.

 There are many ways to do self-care.
 The thing about self-care is that it’s an active step.
-It’s making a decision, and taking an action with intention and purpose.
+It’s making a decision and taking action with intention and purpose.